 It may be tempting to get stuck in your cell phone or laptop during your lunch break, but try to avoid all screens while you’re on lunch.
 Not only will it help you refocus your energy on other things, but it’ll give your eyes a break and keep them from becoming too tired after staring at a computer screen the rest of the day.

-Time it Right
+Time It Right

-Write Down the Things that are Stressing You Out
+Write Down What’s Stressing You Out

 0 Comments